The Artist’s Way

 • Selected exercises from the week’s chapter

-Monica is an experienced facilitator and space-holder who has journeyed through The Artist’s Way in group settings many times, beginning in 1995.
-She offers a heart-centered approach to the text, creating space for mindfulness, authenticity, and shared wisdom.
+She is an experienced facilitator and space-holder who has journeyed through The Artist’s Way in group settings many times, beginning in 1995.

 Please note that while this process facilitates self-discovery, Monica is not a licensed mental health professional, and this course does not constitute therapy.